-The ultimate goal of the creators of the DASH Diet was to quantify what is generally accepted in the medical community to be a diet healthy for the heart, which is a diet low in salt, sugar and saturated fat and which is high in vegetables and nutrient-dense fruits.
+The ultimate goal of the creators of the DASH Diet was to quantify what is generally accepted in the medical community to be a diet healthy for the heart, which is a diet low in salt, sugar, and saturated fat and which is high in vegetables and nutrient-dense fruits.

 Can the DASH Diet Reduce the Risk of Diabetes?

-That means that this diet is simultaneously good for patients that want to avoid hypertension as well as diabetes, and when pursued in combination with dietary restriction and increased activity level, the diet can also produce significant weight loss benefits.
+That means that this diet is simultaneously suitable for patients that want to avoid hypertension as well as diabetes, and when pursued in combination with dietary restriction and increased activity level, the diet can also produce significant weight loss benefits.

 Are There Any Risks Associated with the DASH Diet?

-There are no health issues associated with following this diet, although there is a chance that patients who suffer a few specific health conditions may need to alter the diet to meet their needs or protect their health.
+There are no health issues associated with following this diet, although there is a chance that patients who suffer a few specific health conditions may need to alter the menu to meet their needs or protect their health.
 Before starting even the safest diet, discuss it with your doctor if you have any health issues which have any potential to conflict with your regimen.

 How Does the DASH Diet Relate to Currently Agreed Upon Dietary Recommendations?